Your Child with Disabilities is Turning 18

 Someone with durable power of attorney to make the patient’s health care decisions.

 The patient’s children who are at least age eighteen (as a group).

 The patient’s parents (as a group).

-You choose what the person would want if they were competent to decide.
-If you cannot do this, you should decide based on what you believe is in their "best interests."
+You choose what they would want if they were competent to decide.
+If you cannot do this, you should decide based on what you believe is in their “best interests.”

-A government agency appoints a representative payee to receive/manage benefits for someone whose disability keeps them from doing it themselves.
-If your adult child gets government benefits, you or another suitable adult can ask the agency to appoint you their payee.
+A government agency appoints a representative payee to receive and manage benefits for someone whose disability keeps them from doing it themselves.
+If your adult child gets government benefits, you can ask the agency to appoint you payee.

 Social Security Administration

-A representative payee must use the incapacitated person's benefits for the person's personal care or well-being.
+You must use their benefits for their personal care or well-being.

-The person may not want a payee, or may want someone else to be payee.
-The agency administering the benefits can explain any rights the person has to object and to appeal the decision.
+They may not want a payee at all.
+They may want someone else to be payee.
+The agency in charge of the benefits can explain any rights the person has to object and to appeal the decision.